 Darwin Tree of Life

-Sequencing the genomes of all eukaryotic species in the British Isles.
+Sequencing the genomes of all eukaryotic species in Britain and Ireland.

 This work will act as a launchpad for a larger ambition to sequence all species on Earth.
 Exploring the genomes of these organisms will give an unprecedented insight into how life on Earth evolved.